Policy and Procedure #620.0, Community Involvement Hours

 2. assist students under the age of 18 with the selection of community involvement activities;

-3. sign the Notification and Completion of Planned Community Involvement Activities form for children under the age of 18; and
+3. sign the Notification and Completion of Planned Community Involvement Form for children under the age of 18; and

-4. not act as the formal community activity sponsor(s) for their own children.
+4. not act as the formal community activity sponsor(s) for their own child/children.

 1. receive information about community involvement hours from students;